Subscribe to Updates

 Oral and denture hygiene:

-since the poor oral hygiene and bad denture care and habits are the sources of denture stomatitis, you should decrease the risks to minimum.
+Since poor oral hygiene and bad denture care and habits are the sources of denture stomatitis, you should decrease the risks to a minimum.
 Start by overnight removal of dentures and removing dentures daily to clean and rinse with soap.
 Try soaking dentures for 30 minutes in denture cleanser.
 Clean your oral mucosa and any spot that is in direct contact with dentures.
-Your dentists may even plan a much efficient plaque control methods if the poor oral health persists.
+Your dentists may even plan a much more efficient plaque control method if the poor oral health persists.

 Changing your dentures: